What Happened On

 Russian-born American microbiologist.
 He developed the oral polio vaccine (OPV) in 1955, which was administered by sugar cube to millions.
 The previous polio vaccine developed by Jonas Salk was administered by injection.

-By 1961, Salk's OPV had been tested on at least 100 million people in the USSR, parts of Eastern Europe, Singapore, Mexico, and the Netherlands.
+By 1961, Sabin's OPV had been tested on at least 100 million people in the USSR, parts of Eastern Europe, Singapore, Mexico, and the Netherlands.
 Clinical trials of the OPV in the United States began in April 1960 on 180,000 Cincinnati school children.
 This effectively eradicated polio in Cincinnati.

 Father of the Radio